Hausman Baboe: Political career

 Hausman Baboe was inspired by early contemporaneous political movements and organizations in Surabaya, and argued for the establishment of Pakat Dayak, a Dayak-based political organization similar to those of Sarekat Islam and Indische Party.
 In February 1922, Baboe was dismissed from his job as district chief due to his increasingly anti-colonial remarks, and Pakat Dayak's support for a Sarekat Islam insurrection in Sampit and Pangkalan Bun.

 In 1920, Baboe established a cooperative under Pakat Dayak.
 He was described by missionary records as "susceptible to communist ideas" and, due to his political activities, was placed under tight government surveillance.
 In 1924, Baboe founded a school for Dayak called Hollandsche Dajak School, which was used to spread nationalist ideas among Dayak youths.
 He continued to help Sarekat Islam, spreading its political activities across Kalimantan; he also founded another private school in Mentangai.
 In Java, Baboe became friends with Oemar Said Tjokroaminoto, the chairman of Sarekat Islam.
-Briefly after Tjokroaminoto's release and his rumoured plan to visit Kalimantan, Baboe mobilized Dayak political organizations such as Serikat Dajak to distribute pamphlets about the visit to the interior Dayak populations.
+Briefly after Tjokroaminoto's release and his rumoured plan to visit Kalimantan, Baboe mobilized Dayak political organizations such as Serikat Dajak, another Dayak organization, to distribute pamphlets about the visit to the interior Dayak populations.
 The goal was to rally political support behind Tjokroaminoto and spread anti-government ideas.
 As a result of unrest following Tjokroaminoto's actions, the government banned Tjokroaminoto from visiting Kalimantan and placed a travel ban across Kalimantan to limit the spread of Baboe's pamphlets.
 The travel ban proved to be ineffective.

 In 1923, Baboe together with many Dayak activists established the National Borneo Council and in April that year held the National Borneo Congress in Banjarmasin.
 Baboe was referred to in the congress as "advisor for government affairs" for Sarekat Islam; he wrote a grievance motion to the Governor General of Dutch East Indies but this did not have the effect he had hoped for.
 From 1924 to 1930, Dutch colonial administrators, who were known as colonial residents, in Kalimantan routinely included mentions of Baboe in their reports, minimizing his influence and trying to assure the colonial government in Batavia he was not a significant threat.
 In October 1925, Baboe gave speech to around 200 Christian Dayaks in Kuala Kapuas regarding land rights, women's status, and urging native Kalimantan people to join labour unions.
 He also argued villagers should grow vegetables and fruits rather than rubber, arguing for the abolition of the slaughter tax, and arguing in favour of cooperation between the Communist Party of Indonesia (PKI) and Sarekat Islam in Java.
 Newspapers in Banjarmasin later reported his meeting as a communist activity.